andrewcooke/Stupid.jl/README.md

 [BitDistance.jl](src/BitDistance.jl) for more details.

-While this illustrates the weakness of the PRNG construction, it does not lead to an attack, since the key data is not exposed.
+While this illustrates the weakness of the PRNG construction, it does not lead to an attack, since the key data are not exposed.